bb-io/Customer.io/README.md

 Before you can connect you need to make sure that:

 - You have a Customer.io account and have either admin or workspace manager rights.
 - You have an API key for your Customer.io account.
-You can find your API credentials in Customer.io under _Settings_ > _Account Settings_ > _API Credentials_.
+You can find your API credentials in Customer.io under _Experimental features_ > _Account Settings_ > _App API Keys_.
 More information about API keys can be found [here](https://customer.io/docs/accounts-and-workspaces/managing-credentials/).

 ## Connecting